SongzeYang0721/Data_Distillation_and_Neural_Collpase/README.md

 ***The idea of distillation plays an important role in these situations by reducing the resources required for the model to be effective.***

 Dataset distillation, in which a large dataset is distilled into a synthetic, smaller dataset.
 The original paper on data distillation: https://arxiv.org/abs/1811.10959.
-In this paper, we consider an alternative formulation called dataset distillation: we keep the model fixed and instead attempt to distill the knowledge from a large training dataset into a small one.
+In this paper, they keep the model fixed and instead attempt to distill the knowledge from a large training dataset into a small one.

 We started by considering the latest method in data distillation:https://blog.research.google/2021/12/training-machine-learning-models-more.html.
 The KIP and LS methods mentioned in the text are notable for their lack of distinction between the inner and outer loops.
 This means that they do not differentiate between the training process and the distillation process, resulting in a more streamlined approach to dataset distillation.

 For more information on this topic, you can refer to the related papers provided: